Magda-Szymanska/sql_and_excel/README.md

 SPLITTING THE DATA
 Assuming I decided to split the data.
 Employees table with their basic information – generated random names and email address.
 I have decided to transform the data.
-Add new information.
- and survey results and years data (?).